Writing is a socially acceptable form of schizophrenia.

 For the average writer this means less time writing, more time tending a business, and a steeper learning curve.
 For something this important, you might not want to go it alone.

 So, what can we do for you?
 If you work in the publishing industry (or if you'd like to), it's probably plenty.
 Our people have been around the block a few times, in almost every capacity imaginable.
-We've written and edited books, we've organized writers' events, and taught and counseled hundreds of authors and would-be's.
+We've written and edited books, we've organized writers' events, and taught and counseled thousands of authors and would-be's.
 We know what publishers are looking for, and we can help you get there.
 Let us know how we can help.
 Contract analysis $75 per draft.
 All other services $80 per hour, minimum one hour.

 In the crowded new world of publishing, it's getting harder and harder to find your way to success.
 If you've been frustrated in your journey to publication, let's talk.
 We can review your writings, and discuss what you've done so far.
 We'll identify the good, the bad, and the ugly.
 That is, what you did right, what you did wrong, and what you can do differently in the future.